 At Grange View our Early Years starting point is below the expected standard in speaking and listening and well as many of the children having little to no experience of books.
-The children work hard on developing those listening and language skills, with many of them accessing speech and language programmes and interventions.
 During their time in Early Years the children will spend time doing pre phonics activities, learning sounds through the Read Write Inc phonics programme and developing a love of reading.
 The children have access to a range of high quality and diverse texts that they listen to, discuss and incorporate into their everyday play.
 They also exposed to rhythm, rhyme and repetition in rhyme time and singing.
 We know how beneficial play is during the early years and we ensure high quality conversations with adults and peers are modelled and encourage to try and move the children on with vocabulary and oral sentence structure.
-Pre writing and writing activities are also fused into everyday play and topics.